meetkabeershah/meetkabeershah.github.io/_posts/2015-7-1-hello-world.md

 I represent the company and team to external technical solution providers and internal teams including top executives.
 I also act as a technical trainer for new joinees.

-I have graduated in IT from Mumbai University.

-Programming came more closer to me.